-43. Suppose a statistics instructor believes that there is no significant difference between the mean class scores of statistics day students on Exam 2 and statistics night students on Exam 2.
+40. Suppose a statistics instructor believes that there is no significant difference between the mean class scores of statistics day students on Exam 2 and statistics night students on Exam 2.
 She takes random samples from each of the populations.
-The mean and standard deviation for 35 statistics day students were 75.86 and 16.91, respectively.
+The mean and standard deviation for 35 statistics day students were 75.86 and 16.91.
 The mean and standard deviation for 37 statistics night students were 75.41 and 19.73.
 The "day" subscript refers to the statistics day students.
-An appropriate alternative hypothesis for the hypothesis test is:
+A concluding statement is: